Creating & Performing a Production Run

 The user(s) this production run associated to.
 Select from your list of users in the drop-down menu.

-Batch Code* [required]
+Batch Code* [required field]

 Best Before